 Nazareth is the starting point of the so-called Jesus Trail, a 65 kilometre, four-day hike down to the Sea of Galilee in northern Israel.
 Two thousand years ago Nazareth was a tiny village where, supposedly, Yeshua ben Yosef (better known as Jesus) grew up.
-With a population nearing 80,000, it is today Israel’s biggest Arab city.
+Today, with a population nearing 80,000, it is Israel’s biggest Arab city.
 Most people there are Muslims, but about 30% identify as Christians, mostly Catholic.

 Airily throwing aside our burden of years (we’re now both on the wrong side of 75) Emmy and I signed up for the Walk as independent walkers whose baggage would be transferred by Abraham Tours from lodging to lodging along the way (see: https://abrahamtours.com/tours/jesus-trail/ ).
 The first leg, from Nazareth to Cana, would take us sixteen kilometres into the journey.